Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Supplementary information

-where $\boldsymbol{R}$ labels a Bravais lattice site and $U_{\boldsymbol{k},mn}$ is a matrix fixing the wavefunction gauge.
-The matrix $U_{\boldsymbol{k},bn}$ is chosen as the one that maximally localizes Wannier functions \cite{RevModPhys.84.1419}, which has also the benefit of making $\ket{\tilde{\psi}_{\boldsymbol{k}n}}$ a smooth wavefunction across different wavevectors (otherwise, wavefunctions at different wavevectors assume random phases).
+where $\boldsymbol{R}$ labels a Bravais lattice site, $U_{\boldsymbol{k},bs n}$ is a tensor fixing the wavefunction gauge, and $n$ is an index over the Wannier functions.
+The tensor $U_{\boldsymbol{k},bs n}$ is chosen as the one that maximally localizes Wannier functions \cite{RevModPhys.84.1419}, which has also the benefit of making $\ket{\tilde{\psi}_{\boldsymbol{k}n}}$ a smooth wavefunction across different wavevectors (otherwise, wavefunctions at different wavevectors assume random phases).

 Next, we briefly recall the definition of the Wigner transform.
 Given an operator in the real-space (position) representation $A(\boldsymbol{x},\boldsymbol{x}')$, we can transform it to the phase-space representation through the Wigner transform $W[\cdot]$, defined as